biocore/qiime/doc/scripts/multiple_rarefactions.rst

 	**[OPTIONAL]**

 	-n, `-`-num-reps
-		num iterations at each seqs/sample level [default: 1] `-`-lineages_included
+		Num iterations at each seqs/sample level [default: 1] `-`-lineages_included
-		output rarefied otu tables will include taxonomic (lineage) information for each otu, if present in input otu table [default: False]
+		Output rarefied otu tables will include taxonomic (lineage) information for each otu, if present in input otu table [default: False]
 	`-`-small_included
-		samples containing fewer seqs than the rarefaction level are included in the output but not rarefied [default: False]
+		Samples containing fewer seqs than the rarefaction level are included in the output but not rarefied [default: False]

 **Output:**